piyushmantri/travelio/frontend/README.md

 gcloud firestore databases create --project cloud-run-day-2025-471903 --location=asia-south1
 ```

-The frontend writes itineraries with an `ownerUid` filter so each user only sees their own records.
+The frontend writes itineraries with an `ownerUid` filter so each user only sees their own records, and stores the chosen display name for each account in `profiles/{uid}`.
 If you change regions or database IDs, update the Firebase configuration accordingly.

 ### Security rules